agile-ts/documentation/docs/main/Introduction.md

 My [first contribution](https://github.com/pulse-framework/pulse/commits?author=bennodev19)
 was on the 16th August 2020, where I refactored the `PulseHOC`.
-Unfortunately, PulseJs was moving further and further away from my idea of an ideal State Management Framework.
+Unfortunately, PulseJs was moving further and further away from my idea of an ideal State Management Library.
 For instance, they introduced the `Pulse.Core`, which more or less forced me to define all States in a single source of truth object called `core`.
 I wouldn't say I liked that change since I switched, among other reasons,